ToxicFrog/doom-mods/gzap/doc/glossary.md

   - `medium-ammo`: rocket boxes, cell packs, etc
   - `small-ammo`: individual rockets, energy cells, etc
 - `tool`: inventory items that aren't in any other category (e.g. time bombs)
+- `token`: used internally by the apworld for things like access codes and level exits

 The `Megasphere`, which restores both health and armour, is considered `big-armor`.